 LS3.
 Heredity: Inheritance and Variation of Traits

 HS-LS3-1.
-Ask questions to clarify relationships about how DNA in the form of chromosomes is passed from parents to offspring through the processes of meiosis and fertilization in sexual reproduction.
+Develop and use a model to show how DNA in the form of chromosomes is passed from parents to offspring through the processes of meiosis and fertilization in sexual reproduction.

+Clarification Statement:

+The model should demonstrate that an individual’s characteristics (phenotype) result, in part, from interactions among the various proteins expressed by one’s genes (genotype).

 State Assessment Boundary:

-Specific phases of meiosis or the biochemical mechanism of specific steps in the process are not expected in state assessment.
+Identification of specific phases of meiosis or the biochemical mechanisms involved are not expected in state assessment.

 HS-LS3-2.
-Make and defend a claim based on evidence that inheritable genetic variations may result from (a) new genetic combinations through meiosis, (b) mutations that occur during replication, and/or (c) mutations caused by environmental factors.
-Recognize that in general, only mutations that occur in gametes can be passed to offspring.
+Make and defend a claim based on evidence that genetic variations (alleles) may result from (a) new genetic combinations via the processes of crossing over and random segregation of chromosomes during meiosis, (b) mutations that occur during replication, and/or (c) mutations caused by environmental factors.
+Recognize that mutations that occur in gametes can be passed to offspring.

 Clarification Statement:

-New genetic combinations through meiosis occur via the processes of crossing over and random segregation of chromosomes.
+Examples of evidence of genetic variation can include the work of McClintock in crossing over of maize chromosomes, and the development of cancer due to DNA replication errors and UV ray exposure.

 State Assessment Boundary:

 Specific phases of meiosis or identification of specific types of mutations are not expected in state assessment.

 HS-LS3-3.
+Apply concepts of probability to represent possible genotype and phenotype combinations in offspring caused by different types of Mendelian inheritance patterns.

+Clarification Statements:

+Representations can include Punnett squares, diagrams, pedigree charts, and simulations.

+Inheritance patterns include: dominant-recessive, codominance, incomplete dominance, and sex-linked.

-Use scientific information to illustrate that genetic traits of individualsor genetic factors of a populationinteract with environmental factors to determine the variation and distribution of expressed traits in a population.
+HS-LS3-4(MA).
+Use scientific information to illustrate that genetic traits of individuals, and the presence of specific alleles in a population, are due to interactions of genetic factors with environmental factors.

 Clarification Statement:

+Examples of genetic factors include the presence of multiple alleles for one gene and multiple genes influencing a trait.

-An example of the role of the environment in expressed traits in an individual can include the likelihood of developing inherited diseases (i.e., heart disease, cancer) in relation to exposure to environmental toxins and lifestyle; an example in populations can include the maintenance of the allele for sickle-cell anemia in high frequency in malaria-effected regions of the globe, such as Africa, because it confers partial resistance to malaria.
+An example of the role of the environment in expressed traits in an individual can include the likelihood of developing inherited diseases (e.g., heart disease, cancer) in relation to exposure to environmental toxins and lifestyle; an example in populations can include the maintenance of the allele for sickle-cell anemia in high frequency in malaria-effected regions because it confers partial resistance to malaria.

 State Assessment Boundary: